nurbujang/pands-problem-sheet/README.md

 ### Method:
 1. I researched square root approximation using the Newton method (1-5) and decided to use (5) because it is simple and elegant.
 2. First, I created a prompt to enter a prompt that will take in a float.
-3. Then I created a function with one argument (flonum) according to (6) to follow the formula newtsqrt = 0.5*(guess+(flonum/guess)), where I let flonum to be be any number, and guess is the approximation of the square root of flonum.
+3. Then, I created a function with one argument (flonum) according to (6) to follow the formula newtsqrt = 0.5*(guess+(flonum/guess)), where I let flonum to be be any number, and guess is the approximation of the square root of flonum.
 I also declared the variables in the formula.
 4. I used the While loop (7) to get the guess and better approximations of the square root and returned the final number rounded up to 1 decimal point (8).
 5. Finally I called the function to print out the number and its square root as shown in (6).